 "The Chattahoochee River, flowing from the north Georgia Mountains, meets Lake Lanier at Don Carter State Park, creating a unique opportunity for recreation and outdoor appreciation on the northern edge of metro-Atlanta."

-Don Carter is Georgia’s newest state park, as well as the first state park on 38,000 acre Lake Lanier.
+Don Carter is the only state park on 38,000-acre Lake Lanier.
 Situated on the north end of the reservoir, the park offers outstanding recreation for water lovers.
+Boat ramps provide quick access to the lake and Chattahoochee River, while a multi-use trail welcomes hikers and bikers to explore the hardwood forest.
 Guests can stay cool at a large, sand swimming beach with bath house.
-Boat ramps provide quick access to the lake, while a multi-use trail welcomes hikers and bikers to explore the hardwood forest.

 The park is named in honor of real-estate executive Don Carter who served on the Georgia Department of Natural Resources board for 29 years and worked to establish Lake Lanier’s first state park.